ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/18-usb-threat-vectors-risk-analysis.md

 ## Project Overview

-I simulated the role of a cybersecurity professional at Rhetorical Hospital and identified 8 attack vectors of a found USB drive and suggested several controls to be implemented.
+I simulated the role of a cybersecurity professional at Rhetorical Hospital and identified 8 attack vectors associated with a found USB drive and suggested several controls to be implemented.

+---

 ## Scenario
 You are part of the security team at Rhetorical Hospital and arrive to work one morning.
 On the ground of the parking lot, you find a USB stick with the hospital's logo printed on it.
 There's no one else around who might have dropped it, so you decide to pick it up out of curiosity.